STAFF

 Director

-Hitomi has a bachelor's degree and teaching certificate from Gunma University.
-After serving as a nature guide in Oze National Park for three years, she became a high school science teacher.
-She led an after school mountaineering club.
+After Hitomi received BA in Education from Gunma university, Hitomi worked as a nature interpreter at Oze National Park, and then became a public high school science teacher.
 She also enjoyed the weekend volunteering.
 She taught various kinds of experiments at science workshops for children and taught Japanese to adults who moved from a foreign country.
 In 2013, her family moved to Tucson.
-First, she taught Japanese language and culture at Charter High School.
-Then, worked as a guest science teacher at an elementary school, and became an after school STEM club instructor for children.
+First, she taught Japanese language and culture at a Charter High School.
 In 2015, she founded Tucson Japanese Language School with co-founder Minami and continues to contribute as a community educator.
-She studied at the University of Arizona and obtained a Master's degree in Education and an Arizona Teaching Certificate in 2019.
+She studied at the University of Arizona and obtained a master's degree in education and an Arizona Teaching Certificate in 2019.
 She became a high school teacher again in Tucson and continues her adventure.

 Minami Espinosa